-Vanessa Hudgens, Zac Efron Reunion Is Never Going To Happen; Here’s Why!
+Vanessa Hudgens, Zac Efron Reunion Is Never Going To Happen – Here’s Why!

-Vanessa Hudgens and Zac Efron are among Hollywood’s beloved stars for their adorable portrayal of high school lovers in The High School Musical.
+Vanessa Hudgens and Zac Efron are among Hollywood’s most beloved stars for their adorable portrayal of high school lovers in The High School Musical.
 The pair was a favorite among the young audience in the early 2000s, especially when they learned about their relationship off-screen.
 Millions of hearts were broken when news of Hudgens and Efron’s split broke out in 2010.

 Despite having moved on with new lovers since their breakup, the media and fans continue to ship Vanessa and Zac.
 Reports of their reunion, whether off- or on-screen, had been rampant, but now, fans should accept that Efron and Hudgens are never getting back together.

 While some of the cast members of The High School Musical have kept in touch with each other, the 28-year-old Beastly actress revealed that she and Efron are not among them.
 During an interview with Access Hollywood on Thursday, Hudgens got candid about her past relationship with the Baywatch star while promoting her NBC series, Powerless.
-She confirmed that she hasn’t talked to her ex in a long time and it seems that it won’t change in the future.
+She confirmed that she hasn’t talked to her ex in a long time, and it seems that it won’t change in the future.

 When asked if her character Gabriella and Efron’s Troy are going to have a reunion at some point, Hudgens shattered the hearts of those who are rooting for “Zanessa” when she said that it’s something that won’t happen.
-When asked again if she doesn’t talk to Zac much, the brunette only had this as her reply:
+When asked again if she doesn’t talk to Zac much, the brunette only had this as her reply.

 “No, I completely lost contact with him.”